taylanates24/object-detection/README.md

 ### Logging

-Pytorch-lightning support a couple of logger, I chose TensorBoard as logger.
-After start the training, you can observe the logs by opening a new bash terminal and type the following code:
+Pytorch-lightning supports a couple of loggers, in this repository, TensorBoard is chosen as logger.
+After training starts, you can observe the logs by opening a new bash terminal and type the following code:

 ```
 tensorboard --bind_all --logdir tb_logger